Kiro vs Kilo Code (2026)

 Pros

-- ✓Open-source MIT-licensed and model-agnostic: connect any of 500+ models including Claude, GPT-4o, and Gemini through BYOK with no markup, or use Kilo Pass managed inference from $19 per month.
+- ✓Open-source MIT-licensed and model-agnostic with 500+ models: connect any provider through BYOK with no markup, or use Kilo Pass managed inference from $19 per month.
+26.1k GitHub stars and 3M+ users validate broad developer adoption.

-- ✓Multi-mode architecture with parallel agents: Architect, Code, Debug, Ask, and Orchestrator modes handle planning and execution as separate concerns with subagent delegation across concurrent git worktrees.
+- ✓Multi-mode architecture with parallel agents across 6+ surfaces: Architect, Code, Debug, Ask, and Orchestrator modes handle planning and execution as separate concerns with subagent delegation across concurrent git worktrees.
+Cloud Agents, Slack, and Code Reviewer extend beyond IDE-only workflows.

-- ✓Trusted by engineering teams at Meta, Amazon, Airbnb, PayPal, Square, and Red Hat with $8M seed funding, 19,500+ GitHub stars, and 2M+ developer users globally.
+- ✓Trusted by engineering teams at Meta, Amazon, Airbnb, PayPal, Square, and Red Hat with $8M seed funding and Product Hunt #1 Open Source Product of the Month award.
+Over 40 trillion tokens processed across the platform.

 Limitations

-- ⚠Enterprise governance features (SSO, granular audit logs, RBAC) are less mature than GitHub Copilot or Cursor for procurement-heavy enterprise organizations that require formal security review.
+- ⚠Enterprise governance features (SSO, granular audit logs, RBAC) are less mature than GitHub Copilot or Cursor for procurement-heavy enterprise organizations that require formal security review before deployment.

-- ⚠Setup complexity for advanced features including Memory Bank, custom modes, and MCP tool configuration has a real learning curve compared to Copilot or Cursor which require near-zero configuration.
+- ⚠Setup complexity for advanced features including Memory Bank, custom modes, and MCP tool configuration has a real learning curve compared to Copilot or Cursor which require near-zero configuration for basic agentic coding.

 - ⚠Local model performance depends heavily on available hardware: expect uneven results without sufficient GPU compute for larger open-source LLMs, which limits local-first deployments on standard developer machines.